 Building a Career Development Culture With Career Pathing

 Career development is crucial to a positive employee experience.
 Today’s employees crave new challenges and learning opportunities.
 Employees who feel they aren’t progressing in their careers quickly enough change employers.
-Even less than a year (10 months) of perceived stagnation increase the likelihood of resignation.
+Even less than a year of perceived stagnation can increase the likelihood of resignation.

 When asked why they’re leaving their current positions, 22 percent of employees cite career development (or lack thereof) as their number one reason for departure.
 That turnover costs a company anywhere from 21 percent of an employee’s salary to two times the full annual salary, and those tens of thousands of dollars add up quickly.